-Newcastle North MP, Catherine McKinnell, met yesterday evening with the Secretary of State for Health and Social Care, Matt Hancock, to press him to ensure that an innovative treatment for CLN2 Batten Disease can be made available to patients on the NHS.
+Newcastle North MP, Catherine McKinnell, met yesterday afternoon with the Secretary of State for Health and Social Care, Matt Hancock, to press him to ensure that an innovative treatment for CLN2 Batten Disease can be made available to patients on the NHS.

 She was joined at the meeting by her Throckley constituents, the Rich family, as two of their three children – Nicole and Jessica, aged 7 and 3 – have been diagnosed with this rare, genetic condition and are currently receiving Brineura, an enzyme replacement therapy, at Great Ormond Street Hospital in London.

 Licensed by the European Medicines Agency in 2017, children receive the treatment by an infusion into the brain over four hours once a fortnight.
 However, clinical trials and the compassionate use programme currently enabling the therapy to take place in England do not provide security of access to what is the first and only treatment for any form of Batten Disease.
 The clinical trial is due to end next year, whilst the compassionate use programme could be withdrawn at any time.

 Catherine secured yesterday’s meeting with the Health Secretary when she raised concerns at Health Questions in the Commons about the provisional decision by NICE – the National Institute for Health and Care Excellence – not to recommend making Brineura available on the NHS, after a decision-making process that had lasted over a year.
 The Newcastle North MP has previously extensively lobbied Ministers, NICE and NHS England on this issue since she first met with Nicole and Jessica’s mum, Gail Rich, almost two years ago.